 - Use a CRM to organize and track every lead that goes into your website.

 - Don’t stop testing.
-If you don’ have data, you won’t have a benchmark for improving your website to get more leads.
+If you don’t have data, you won’t have a benchmark to increase website leads.

 One More Thing…

 In terms of providing immediate value and converting leads for your website, the best way to generate leads is to analyze everything from technical elements, content structure, social media presence, keyword density, domain and page authority plus a lot more.

 You can provide that now by installing our WordPress plugin for agencies.
 This free plugin is the ultimate lead generation tool—it comes with an SEO audit widget, a lead tracker, web design portfolio, and a white label dashboard that you can show off to your clients with your agency’s brand.